k10v/k10v.github.io/_posts/2018-02-25-Solving-Bongard-problems-with-deep-learning.md

     Paraphrasing this quote, “What I can create, I understand”.
 NN would generate new examples of images from Bongard problems, and if this generated images capture the concepts behind classification rule, it might be enough to show understanding of the problem.

-Overall, looks like even after 50 years, Bongard problems seem to still be a challenging benchmark for machine learning, It will be interesting to continue  working on a solver.
+Overall, looks like even after 50 years, Bongard problems seem to still be a challenging benchmark for machine learning.
+It was a nice learning project, and I plan to continue working on a solver.

 ## References